 A reference queue is a queue that the JVM maintains to store references selected for garbage collection.
 Suppose the garbage collector marks an object with only weak references for garbage collection.
-If there is a reference queue associated with the weak reference, then the garbage collector adds the weak reference to that queue.
-This happens in situations where even though an object is marked for garbage collection, the JVM retains it in queue so that the finalize method can be executed on it.
+If there is a reference queue in association with a weak reference, then the garbage collector adds the weak reference to that queue.
+This happens in situations, where, even though garbage collector marks an object, the JVM retains it in the queue so that the finalized method can be executed on it.

 Student stu1 = new Student();

 ReferenceQueue softStuQ = new ReferenceQueue();